Personal Injury Attorneys – Fair Haven

 Oftentimes, products such as drugs are released in stores and marketplaces with no labels to warn consumers about dangerous side effects.
 If the consumer takes a drug and suffers an injury, a drug company can be held liable.

-At the Law Offices of Herbert I. Ellis, we represent clients in product liability cases involving:
+At Ellis Law, we represent clients in product liability cases involving:

 - Industrial equipment and machinery